apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 mkdir -p lib/modules/link-widgets/views
 ```

-Now let's create a Nunjucks template in `lib/modules/link-widgets/views/widget.html`:
+Now reate a Nunjucks template in `lib/modules/link-widgets/views/widget.html`:

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/link-widgets/views/widget.html" %}
 ```markup
 <h4><a href="{{ data.widget.url }}">{{ data.widget.label }}</a></h4>
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

-> _"Hey, don't we need to escape the label before we output it as HTML?"_ No, Nunjucks does it automatically.
+_"Hey, don't we need to escape the label before we output it as HTML?"_ No, Nunjucks does it automatically.
 If you need to output content that is already valid, safe markup, you must use the `| safe` filter to output it without escaping.

 Now we'll want to add this widget to an area in one of our page templates, like we learned in [adding editable content to pages](adding-editable-content-to-pages.md).
 Let's add the following to the `main` block of our `lib/modules/apostrophe-pages/views/pages/home.html`:

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/apostrophe-pages/views/pages/home.html" %}
 ```markup
 {{
   apos.area(data.page, 'navigation', {